cabrerafrancisco/pruebaTecTalana/README.md

-# Talana Challenge
+# Challenge test a WebShop

-This repo contains a talana challenge with the e2e tests written in Cypress.
+This repo contains a challenge with the e2e tests written in Cypress.

 Contains four tests designed to apply automation and good development practices